flamwenco/40s-wiki-backup/why.md

 ### Example keymap

+As an example, the Hillside's default keymap provides an introduction to the simpler keymap techniques found among 40% keyboards.

+- Letters, space, and common punctutaion are on the base layer.
+- Familiar side columns with shift, delete, return, etc.
+- Arrow keys on the base layer and/or a navigation layer.
+- Thumb keys give easy access to a few additional layers.
+- On the added layers
+    - frequent navigation and editing keys use the home row of a nav/edit layer,
+    - numbers and symbols have familiar locations,
+    -	function keys are intuitively arranged.

-As an example, the Hillside's default keymap has the core parts of familiar side columns, base layer arrow keys, and two central thumb keys that give easy access to two additional layers.
-On those layers, numbers and symbols have familiar locations, function keys line the bottom row, and navigation and editing keys fill the home row of the nav/edit layer.
-The keymap was designed with familiar elements for easier initial use but also with more efficient layer-based alternatives that can be grown into.
+The keymap provides familiar elements for easier initial use but also with more efficient layer-based alternatives that can be grown into.
 The [KeymapDB](https://keymapdb.com/) has additional examples for different board size, shape, preferences and needs.

 ![why_keymap_hillside.drawio.png](/image/why_keymap_hillside.drawio.png)